Industry structure and development

 Industry structure

-Indian sugar industry is characterized by the coexistence of private, cooperative and public sector.
+Indian sugar industry is characterized by the coexistence of pr?vate, cooperative and public sector.
 It is inherently inclusive, supports over 50 million farmers and their families and finely fits into the Aatma Nirbhar Bharat mission of the Govt.
 It is rural centric and hence a key driver and emphatic enabler for village level wealth creation.
 Sugar is Indias second largest agro-based industry after Textiles.
 It has tremendous transformational opportunities to meet the countrys food, fuel and power needs in an eco-friendly manner and on a sustainable basis.

-number of consumers embracing it on the fear that loose commodity may contain dust and foreign particles and being touched by multiple hands is unhygienic.
+Sugar is mostly sold as a commodity with branded sugar at its nascent stage in India, though growing at a CAGR of 8%.
+It is a niche market with a small but growing number of consumers embracing it on grounds of hygiene and better quality.
 Out of the household sugar consumption of 11-12 mln tonnes a year, hardly 3% is branded as compared to the share of branded product in edible oil segment at 50-55%.
-Also there are just few players in every geographical area with no single brand penetrating all India market.
+Also there are just few players in every geographical area with no single brand being able to penetrate pan India market yet.
+Variants of white sugar are also slowly emerging to capture select market segments.

 Paradigm shift to ethanol

 India has since become a structurally surplus sugar producer.
-Sugar exports to de-clog the supply overhang is impeded by our skewed cost structure on account of high cost of cane.
-Exports are hence feasible only when world prices are bullish or subsidized through Government sops, the latter facing the wrath of WTO norms.
+Sugar exports to de-clog the supply overhang is however impeded by our skewed cost structure on account of high cost of cane.
+Exports are hence feasible only when world prices are bullish or buttressed through Government sops, the latter facing the wrath of WTO norms.

 Realizing this, the Government firing all cylinders has painstakingly promoted the ethanol blending programme that amidst altruistic advantages helps subsume the surplus sugar in the system.
 This paradigm shift in ethanol focus has propelled the industry to a higher trajectory, commanding concomitant re-rating in its valuation.
 During periods of drought and consequent dip in sugarcane production, Govt prioritizes domestic need first, followed by ethanol over sugar exports.